sahitigo/sahitigopal.com/_posts/2018-07-25-stir-stir-and-stir.md

 Pinch of cardamom and raw camphor

-* First thing to do is put everything you need ready ,next to you.
+* First thing to do is put everything you need ,ready ,next to you.

 * Then,fry the besan on low flame for 2-3 minutes,and put it aside.

-* Next take 1/2 cup of water,add sugar and stir it and make sugarsyrup.
+* Next take 1/2 cup of water,add sugar and stir it and make sugar syrup.

   ![](/images/posts/Stir-2018-07-30-1.png)